Cecca/ugraph/Reproducibility/README.md

 # Reproducing the experiments of the paper

+> A simpler way of running the experiments, with docker, is provided in the
+> README file at the repository's root.

 To reproduce the experiments of the paper, first build the software as detailed in the main README file.
 Then, run the `run.sh` script, which will run all the experiments and produce the tables and plots.
 The